Skip to main content

 This presentation will explore how everything from maintenance to expansion can affect food safety and quality in production environments and ultimately impact consumers.

-Speaker: Ms. Briana Lorenzo, Food Safety Manager, Harris Teeter.
-North Carolina.
+Speaker: Ms. Briana Lorenzo, Food Safety Manager, Harris Teeter, North Carolina.

 On-Farm Systems and Physical Environmental Factors That Contribute to the Spread of Animal Disease